Serve as a State Patrol trooper or inspector

-Thank you for your interest in joining the team of highly trained and well equipped State Patrol troopers and inspectors.
-The Wisconsin State Patrol has a proud tradition and an outstanding record of achievement.
-Since 1939, the State Patrol has been dedicated to promoting highway safety and enhancing the quality of life for all Wisconsin citizens and visitors by providing professional, competent and compassionate law enforcement services.
-If you want to join a professional team and make a difference, a challenging career in law enforcement could be just right for you.
+The Wisconsin State Patrol has a proud tradition of serving and protecting the public.
+Since 1939, the dedicated men and women of the State Patrol have worked to promote highway safety and enhance the quality of life for all Wisconsin citizens and visitors by providing professional, competent and compassionate law enforcement services.
+If you like helping others and enjoy giving back to your state and community, a challenging career with the State Patrol could be right for you.

-Applicants much successfully pass/complete all phases of the hiring process which includes, but is not limited to:
+Applicants must successfully pass/complete all phases of the hiring process which includes, but is not limited to:

 - an application packet